 4. Making lists upon lists upon lists.
 Hence this blog post.
 The only thing that combats my forgetfulness is having it written down somewhere.
 I have multiple lists around my kitchen, one for the grocery store, one for errands, and one for things I just need to remember to do (i.e. Call health insurance, make dentist appointments, etc. etc.), things I WANT to do (vacuum car, deep clean couch cushions, etc) & it feels GOOD crossing these things off.

 5. Self Care.
 I used to think this was a stupid, fluffy expression and not a real thing.
 And then I thought it was a selfish thing, but now I realize how soooo important it is and that it is something you need to pencil into your calendar and day as you do appointments and date night.
 I started Blair in preschools on Tuesday and Thursday mornings and one of those mornings I make sure I do something just for myself.
 Whether it's painting my nails, doing yoga, buying something for myself, or just sitting and relaxing outside on my deck, I make sure once a week I do something for just my own self, because I know if I don't give myself that weekly morning to do something for my own heart and body, that the rest of the family suffers.
-And while we're on the subject, putting your preschooler into preschool a couple days a week - IS EVERYTHING.

 6. My oils!
 Of course my oils.
 The ones I've been loving lately and notice the most difference in my days with are Valor, Peace & Calming, & Patchouli (usually mixed with Stress Away or Citrus Fresh).
 These keep me grounded and centered, give me positive energy and keep anxiety and negative thoughts at bay.
 (Read more about them here).